mixmastamyk/tconf/readme.rst

 Configuration Sources
 -----------------------

-Each configuration source has an Adapter class to integrate the different interfaces into one.
+Each configuration source has an Adapter class to integrate various different interfaces into one.
 As mentioned,
 when looking for options,